They say SEO is dead. Every year.

 We want to show Google that these pages are important to us.

 Internal linking is a useful practice but many people tend to forget about it.
 I hope you won’t after reading this chapter.

-Its greatest potential lies in a fact that unlike classic link building, internal links are fully in your hands.
+Its greatest potential lies in the fact that unlike classic link building, internal links are fully in your hands.

-The greatest power of internal links lies in a fact that unlike classic link building, internal links are fully in your hands.
+The greatest power of internal links lies in the fact that unlike classic link building, internal links are fully in your hands.

 5. Leverage the authority of the giants with barnacle SEO